 Vicki W. Girard, J.D. is a Professor of Law, Legal Practice and the Faculty Director of the Georgetown University Health Justice Alliance.
-Prior to joining the Law Center, Professor Girard worked at several firms in Washington D.C. and developed a specialty in representing cosmetic, pharmaceutical, and biotech companies in FDA-related proceedings and other regulatory and policy matters.
+Prior to joining the Law Center, Professor Girard worked at several firms in Washington D.C. where she represented cosmetic, pharmaceutical, and biotech companies in FDA-related proceedings and other regulatory and policy matters.
 From 1994 until joining the Law Center in 2003, Professor Girard was a member of the Food and Drug Law Practice Group at Hogan & Hartson (now Hogan Lovells).

 Professor Girard’s interest in the intersections between health, law, and justice has fueled her pursuit of medical-legal partnership as a way to more effectively address the health-harming legal needs of underserved and vulnerable populations.
 In her Health Justice Alliance role, Professor Girard is working across schools at the University to expand Georgetown’s direct engagement with D.C. residents and foster inter-professional collaborations and solutions aimed at reducing health disparities.
 She graduated magna cum laude from Georgetown Law Center and completed her undergraduate degree cum laude at Drew University.
 She sits on the Community Advisory Board of the Georgetown Office of Minority Health, is a member of the Public Stakeholders Committee of the National Board of Medical Examiners, and serves on the Academic Programs Committee at the Food and Drug Law Institute.